 Next, make a light fist with the hand of the arm with the tendonitis and push it down with the opposite hand bending at the wrist.
 Hold for 3-5 seconds and repeat 8-10 times.
 Each time you press down, breathe out and allow your brain to relax the muscles in the forearm.
 Finally, stand next to a table and place your palm down with your fingers pointing behind you.
 Then lean into that same hand to release the muscles on the inside of the forearm.
 Hold for 3-5 seconds and repeat 8-10 times.

-Nothing is torn so braces are ineffective.
-The inflammation is a build up of lactic acid so creams are ineffective.
+Since nothing is torn, broken, braces are ineffective.
+The inflammation is a build up of lactic acid, so creams are ineffective.
 Even though you feel weak, strength training will make it worse.
 Holding the stretch too long will make it tighter.
-Tight muscles will make you feel weak, apply pressure to you nerves and joints, and even affect your blood circulation system.
+Tight muscles will make you feel weak, apply pressure to your nerves and joints, and even affect your blood circulation system.

 Chronic pain cost us more per year than heart disease and cancer combined.
 To reduce and/or stop the pain, we must change our minds about how to address the pain first.
 Once we look at our cause of pain, not the diagnosis, we can change our health.